26 Fantastic Family Things to Do in Portage MI

 OUTDOORS: Portage has 19 individual parks and multiple lakes for swimming and fishing.
 Ramona Park is a local favorite, offering kayak rentals and a lifeguarded beach.

 The Portage Bikeway connects over 50 miles of bike paths throughout the city.
-There are even sections that are cleared in winter, allowing biking year-round.
+Some sections are cleared in winter, allowing biking year-round.

 The Air Zoo is a Smithsonian-affiliated aerospace and science museum.
-In addition to displaying over 100 aircraft, they are also world-renowned for their aircraft restoration skills.
+In addition to displaying over 100 aircraft, it is also world-renowned for its aircraft restoration skills.

 Fortune 500 company Stryker has its world headquarters in Portage.